Mina267/GP_4M_SV2_Intake3_FOTA_18/README.md

 ## FEE
 By introducing a simple FEE (Flash EEPROM Emulator) structure, developers and administrators can ensure the secure storage and retrieval of flags during the FOTA process.
 These flags, which represent specific settings or configurations within the firmware, play a crucial role in determining the behavior and functionality of the device or software being updated.

-In our FOTA project we created a simple FEE driver mainly to store flags in two bytes of data in sector one in flash memory, this driver supports three main functions for read and write and Init function in case of reset to restore last data stored.
+In our FOTA project we created a simple FEE driver mainly to store flags in two bytes of data in sector one in flash memory, this driver supports three main functions for read and write and the Init function in case of reset to restore the last data stored.

 ![frame](https://github.com/Mina267/Parallel-AutoParking/assets/71601701/f5dcb585-cb4f-4c1a-aa27-9a172ea81b09)

 ## RASPBERRY PI
-On the Raspberry Pi, after enable the UART protocol to communicate with STM, three main Python code files are used:
+On the Raspberry Pi, after enabling the UART protocol to communicate with STM, three main Python code files are used:
 ### Server.py
 The server code acts as a bridge between the Raspberry Pi and the mobile app, listening for user actions.
 It creates a server socket and waits for incoming connections from the mobile app.
 Once a connection is established, it receives user commands or actions, such as requesting an update or checking.
 Based on the received action, the server code initiates the corresponding subprocess whether it is update or checking for updates.
 ### Check_For_Update.py